AndyButland/UmbracoMapper/ReadMe.md

 A custom mapping method can be restricted to a single property, rather than all properties of the given type, by passing the **propertyName** parameter to the **AddCustomMapping** method.

+For the finest control, it's also possible to provided a custom mapping method via the optional Dictionary object provided for a mapping operation.
+If this is done, the provided mapping will be used in preference to any globally registerd custom mapping method that would otherwise match the type and/or property name.

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+      {
+          {
+            "geoCoordinate", new PropertyMapping
+                {
+                    CustomMapping = CustomMappings.MapGeoCoordinate
+                }
+          },
+      });

 ### Using IMapFromAttribute

 Custom mappings allow you to define one way to map a given complex type on your view model.
 But there's another, even more generic approach you can take from version 1.6.0 thanks to a pull request from [Robin Herd](https://github.com/21robin12).